 There was something about the simple life of farming that drew in Teresa and David Folsom.
 They hadn’t grown-up with it, but after spending time in Amish communities and appreciating the practical and wholesome lifestyle, the two leapt at an opportunity to begin their own farm.
-Teresa and David raise grassfed cattle, sheep, and laying hens on their farm.
-For controlling weeds and woody plants in the pasture they also have three donkeys and three goats that are eager to help control weeds and woody plants in the pasture.
+Teresa and David raise Certified AWA sheep and laying hens at Folsom Farms in Alexandria, TN.
+In addition to their Certified AWA sheep and laying hens, they also have three donkeys and goats that are eager to help control weeds and woody plants in the pasture.

 According to the Folsoms, “Animal Welfare Approved has been a breath of fresh air, long overdue.
 When we share Animal Welfare Approved information with customers, even other like-minded farmers, you get almost a sense of relief in their reaction.”
 As a part of their work, the Folsoms not only prioritize caring humanely for their animals, but they also never use chemicals on pasture and emphasize using natural manure from the farm for fertilizer.
 None of the animals are given hormones, and they are pasture-fed outdoors.
 Even though their commitment to farming humanely and sustainably requires extra manual labor and time, the Folsoms are proud of their accomplishments and committed to the work.

 Folsom Farms products can be found directly on the farm, at Lulu’s Coffee House in Watertown and in various retail outlets around Tennessee.
 Check the AWA directory for details.
 Wool products are also frequently featured at regional and county fair functions.
 Teresa and David have appreciated all of their contact with the local public, and hope to continue to nurture those relationships in Tennessee.
-So to purchase from a humane, grassfed farming operation first-hand, contact Teresa and David at email@example.com or (615) 408-2018 and visit their website at www.folsomfarms.net.
+To see a high-welfare, pasture-based farming operation first-hand, contact Teresa and David at email@example.com or (615) 408-2018 and visit their website at www.folsomfarms.com.